dheeraj-murali/nodejs-made-easy/README.md

 ## The Global Object

-when we write js in a browser, the global object is the `window` object.
+When we write js in a browser, the global object is the `window` object.
 <br>
 we can access properties and methords on that window object like :